The most important tip is to have a well-informed independent legal advisor.

 Buying a property abroad can offer superb investment and lifestyle opportunities.
 Structuring the purchase properly can save you large amounts of tax and aggravation.

-Property Investment advice
+Property Investment Advice

 Many people have found out the hard and costly way that buying property in Spain is sometimes not as simple as buying at home.
 Don’t assumethat the purchase procedures will be the same.
 And what’s more important: Unfamiliarity with the language complicates matters.